confidencewoman/site/prologue-1-jade.md

 "Huh?"
 Jade sounded more surprised, more uncomfortable than they would've liked then.
 A show of weakness.
 That wouldn't have mattered in front of Teeth an hour ago, but now…

 "Don't fuckin' play dumb, Jade.
-The hand wraps.
+The _hand wraps_.
 What you got under there?"

-Jade hesitated, weighing the benefits.
-Six— no, five more months.
+Jade hesitated, weighing the benefits. _Six— no, five more months.
 Long enough that a fragile alliance might be worth it.
-If I let him in a little…
+If I let him in a little…_

 "Yeah, okay," they finally said.
 "You deserve to know."
 Although fuck, they'd done enough to keep this hidden for the past six years, this felt like a waste.
 At least it was only Teeth, and Teeth could be trusted with a secret.